mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

   Hence, if an attacker manage to make the victim like him/her, they’ll be more prone to help you the attacker or accommodate his/her requests.
   [Cialdini](https://www.scirp.org/reference/referencespapers?referenceid=1108133) presents the example of Tupperware parties, where instead of having a salesman invite people to gatherings, the process involved a “host” (e.g., friend or neighbor) inviting people to their home for a party.
 - **Social Proof**:
   If you don’t know what to do, act like you belong.
 When people are unsure how to behave in a situation, they tend to look to others for cues.
-This psychological principle suggests that if others act as though something is normal or acceptable, individuals are more likely to follow suit.
+This psychological principle suggests that if others act as something is normal or acceptable, individuals are more likely to follow.
   In social engineering, you may have a partner participating in the same interaction before with the victim, or build up a claim that you did that interaction with many people before and it went well.
 - **Fear**:
   It is an effective tactic due to two main effects: